HEM 100 Consumer Chemistry 4 credits

 CHEM 320 Physical Chemistry I with Biological Applications 4 credits

-This course is an introduction to the nature of thermodynamics including equilibrium processes.
-Applications of physical concepts to systems of biochemical and biological interest are included.
-Studies of chemical and phase equilibria complete the course.
+This course is an introduction to the nature of thermodynamics and kinetics including equilibrium and rate transport processes.
+The focus is on applications of physical concepts to systems, especially those of biochemical and biological interest.
+Studies of chemical and phase equilibria are investigated thoroughly, and kinetic processes including Michaelis-Menton kinetics as well as transition state theory complete the course.
 (This course may be taken for credit as BIOL 320.)
-Prerequisites: CHEM 212 and MATH 202 or permission of
+Prerequisites: CHEM 212 and MATH 202 or permission of the instructor.

 CHEM 324 Analytical Chemistry 4 credits